 - Grynberg v.
 Shell Exploration B.V. et al.: At the summary judgment stage, assisted in the dismissal of a multi-billion dollar case brought against Shell (affirmed by the Tenth Circuit).

-Shannon is a member of the State Bar of California, San Diego County Bar Association and Association of Business Trial Lawyers.
-Shannon has also been honored to share her expertise by teaching trial skills and deposition courses throughout the Country for the National Institute of Trial Advocacy for the past 10 years.
+Ms. Sweeney is a member of the State Bar of California, San Diego County Bar Association, Lawyers Club of San Diego, and Association of Business Trial Lawyers.
+She currently serves as the Vice President of the MOXIE Theatre Board of Directors, a professional non-profit theatre in San Diego with a mission to create more diverse and honest images of women.
+She has also been honored to share her legal expertise by teaching trial skills and deposition courses throughout the country for the National Institute of Trial Advocacy for over 15 years.

 Candace Carroll and Shannon Sweeney Recognized in Best Lawyers® "Women in the Law" Business Edition